-McCrary, a Republican, was the representative for Iowa's 1st congressional district from 1875 to 1877.
+McCrary was the representative for Iowa’s 1st congressional district and was a Republican.
+He served from 1875 to 1877.

 From Mar 1869 to Mar 1877, McCrary missed 475 of 1,953 roll call votes, which is 24.3%.
 This is on par with the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.